My PROJECTs

 Reflections

 As mentioned under "Paper Design", the level would benefit from a peak tension moment that introduces more enemy pressure in the forest before finally slowing down on the battlefield.
-I believe this would have created a memorable final beat.

 I'm drawn to narrative-driven experiences that evoke emotion, and this project was an exploration of that without dialogue, sound or NPC interactions.